Cooking for a crowd can be one of the most stressful tasks you've ever tackled.

 Not only do you have to worry about the food tasting good, you have to manage your time, make sure the dishes come out when they're supposed to, all within the limitations of your kitchen size, how many ovens and stovetop burners you have, even how many plates, bowls, and cutting boards you have on hand.

-Whether it's a holiday, a birthday party, or some other occasion, the fact that you're hosting a crowd of friends and loved ones means it's important that it come off smoothly, so the emotional stakes are high.
+Whether it's a holiday, a birthday party, or some other occasion, the fact that you're hosting a crowd of friends and loved ones means it's important that it comes off smoothly, so the emotional stakes are high.

 Not to mention the fact that ingredients cost money, which means the prospect of ruining the meal has an economic dimension as well as an emotional one.